1866

 Historical advertising poster of Tebonin

-Tebonin® liquidum was marketed.
+Tebonin® liquidum was marketed in 1965.
 It was followed in 1967 by Tebonin® film-coated tablets as well as Tebonin® sustained-release film-coated tablets.
 The ginkgo special extract EGb 761® in Tebonin® is now considered the world's most thoroughly researched and best-documented herbal extract.

 1976